Hinigaran

-It is the fastest growing economy and development in the province of Negros Occidental.
-Hinigaran envision itself to be leading of top economic hub place for commerce, industry and, education in the southern district.
-It is also visioned to become the "Center of Economic Development" in the south-central part of Negros Island.
+It is the fast-growing economy and development in the south-central part of Negros Occidental.
+Hinigaran envisioned itself to be the leading of top economic hub place for agri-tourism, commercial, industrial and education in the Fifth District.
+Hinigaran also be known as soon as the "Center of Economic Development by 2030".

+Hinigaran is currently applying for Independent Component City (ICC).

 Etymology

 The town's name is derived from the word higad and was originally recorded as "Ginigaran" by the Spaniards.
 The early settlers from Panay, known as Tagahigad, displaced the aboriginals called "Mundos" and "Ambaks" to the mountains.
 Over time, the name evolved in spelling and pronunciation to "Hinigaran."

 An alternative legend suggests that the name originated from the Bisayan word Linigaran, which means "bypassed" or "skirted."
 Based on this account, during an eruption of Mount Kanlaon, a massive snake fled to the sea, bypassing the present-day Hinigaran, and became stranded at the mouth of the present-day Binalbagan River.